 PM: Exactly, instead of, as you’re saying, the government has framed this as: You have these links on your websites to news articles.
 And now you have to pay because those links are on your website.
 And so they’re saying: Okay, well, we’re just going to take the links off, so we don’t have to pay it now.
 Instead, you could have said: Listen, you’ve like decimated the advertising revenues of these newspapers, you benefit from having them on your platforms.
 In some cases, people see the headlines or see parts of the articles, and don’t go to the newspapers.
 So we’re setting up a framework where you should have to give a bit back as a result of that.
 But of course, again, the framing gets in the way.
 And I think that this is also somewhere where the tech companies are pretty crafty with how they come up with the ways to get people on their sides with the opposition to this.

 So calling it a link tax and saying it makes no sense to have to charge to link these things, because this goes against the whole foundation of the internet.
-Or with the Streaming Bill where the streaming companies saw their US multinationals, it’s not gonna be popular for them to come into Canada and say: We don’t want to show more Canadian content or contribute to making Canadian content.
-So instead, they’re gonna say: But these influencers that you do like, they might get hit by this.
-So we should just oppose the whole thing, right.
+Or with the streaming bill where the streaming companies saw their US multinationals, it’s not gonna be popular for them to come into Canada and say: We don’t want to show more Canadian content or contribute to making Canadian content.
+So instead, they’re goingto say: But these influencers that you do like, they might get hit by this.
+So we should just oppose the whole thing.
 So they’re very crafty with how they frame these things.
-But I would say one of the things that I’m concerned about as well, and then I saw in the Australian debate, and that I talked about, then when this was going on back in 2020.

-Was that I also don’t like how you had these media companies, they are really struggling, they do need revenue in order to help to continue to fund journalism.
+But I would say one of the things that I’m concerned about as well — that I saw in the Australian debate, and that I talked about then, when this was going on back in 2020 — was that I also don’t like how you had these media companies, they are really struggling, they do need revenue in order to help to continue to fund journalism.
 And again, we can discuss whether they’re actually going to do that or send that money to hedge funds or whatever.

 But if you make that direct link to Google and Facebook, and you say: Okay, you’re making this deal with Google and Facebook, you have now a new permanent revenue stream that’s coming from Google and Facebook.
 That obviously creates incentives, not to criticize those companies not to want to jeopardize that revenue stream.
 Maybe you don’t want to see them broken up, or you don’t want to see some regulations that are going to really impair their advertising divisions or what have you.
 I think that that sets up a really nasty feedback loop or set of incentives that I feel like is probably not thought about, that the government hasn’t thought through in setting up a framework like this.

-DM: Yeah.
-What’s what’s interesting is, these deals were happening too.
+DM: What’s what’s interesting is, these deals were happening too.
 So it’s not like the government is saying: We’re going to start in six months from now after Royal Assent once we’ve passed this bill, and the king is stamped it.
 It’s so silly.

 PM: For people listening internationally, we’re a pretty silly country.

-DM: We sometimes are Playmobil country.
+DM: We sometimes are like a Playmobil country.
 So in the next six months, we’re going to force you to start signing these deals.
 And we’re starting from scratch.
 The truth was, these deals had been happening for some time already.
 Once the government passed the law, Google actually and Meta started canceling the deals that already existed.
 So not only has this bill not done what it was intended to do, it’s actually undone some of the stuff that had been already happening.
 So it was a bit of a known goal on the government’s part, as well as vile bullying by the tech companies.
 I should say here, my frame for this is there are no heroes here at the end of the day.

 I don’t really like anybody.
 It’s hard to like the tech giants.
 It’s hard to like the government’s poor crafting of the bill.
 It’s hard to like some of these media giants, legacy folks who are extracting value for shareholders, because at the end of the day, we’re trying to save journalism, but they’re trying to pay bonuses to their bosses and dividends to their shareholders.
-So I’m just like: Okay, well, I don’t like anybody here, everyone’s bad.
-It’s like, It’s Always Sunny in Philadelphia.
+So I’m just like: Okay, well, I don’t like anybody here; everyone’s bad.
+It’s like in “It’s Always Sunny in Philadelphia.”
 You’re meant to hate every character.
 They’re all meant to be a sociopath, basically, so irredeemable that you’re just disgusted by all of them.
 Mission accomplished with this.
-So now we’re left thinking: Okay, well, now, what happens?
-While cheering for nobody.
+So now we’re left thinking: Okay, well, now, what happens, while cheering for nobody?
 It hasn’t been a great couple of weeks for media in Canada.

 PM: No, absolutely not.
 I think what you say is so important.
 I wouldn’t want to lead listeners to think that we’re coming down on the side of the government or anything, because, listen, the government in Canada is not that great.
 And this bill was not crafted in a way that makes a whole lot of sense.
 They don’t seem to have learned much from the Australian example.
 The one thing I would say, to add to what you were saying, now that this bill has passed, and part of the reason that Google and Meta are threatening to pull news from their websites now.
-Is that, as you say, they were already signing deals with media in Canada ahead of this to show: :ook, we can actually do it, we’re going to do it.
+Is that, as you say, they were already signing deals with media in Canada ahead of this to show: Look, we can actually do it, we’re going to do it.
 We want to play nice, blah, blah, blah.

 But one of the things that came up when looking at the Australian example, is that the process was not transparent.
 In the Australian example, the government had set up a particular framework that the tech companies didn’t like.
 So once again, Meta pulled news off of Facebook.
 Then the government kind of backed down and watered down the bill a bit, so that they could sign the deals outside of the government framework, and as long as the deals were signed, the government wouldn’t step in and do anything.
 That meant, though, that the deals that they did sign, were not transparent at all.
 You had no details as to how they actually worked, or how much money was changing hands or anything like that.

-You just kind of had to try to sleuth into and figure out what was actually going on.
-Until the Government of Canada said: We don’t want that process, because we do want to actually know what’s going on here.
+You just had to try to sleuth into and figure out what was actually going on, until the Government of Canada said: We don’t want that process, because we do want to actually know what’s going on here.
 We do want it to be public and to be open to people.
 But that is specifically, as my understanding is, that Google and Meta are not cool with because they want to be able to sign their deals in secret, and not have to go through this the public process where these things are more transparent and out in the open.
 And that is really what they don’t want.

-DM: That’s such an important poin because it’s sort of like, I remember talking to someone about housing, which is another area in which this country is fundamentally busted.
+DM: That’s such an important point.
+I remember talking to someone about housing, which is another area in which this country is fundamentally busted.
 There’s a push for open bidding for purchasing a house.
 People are like: Oh, no, it’s great.
 It’s going to drive prices down, except for it doesn’t.
-It drives prices way up, because everyone is like: I know exactly how much you bid, I’m gonna outbid you.
+It drives prices way up, because everyone is like: I know exactly how much you bid, I’m going to outbid you.
 So that’s what happens in an auction, and this is what you’ve effectively created as an open auction.
 That’s, effectively, what’s going to happen with this bill as well is an open auction.
 They’re going to say: Okay, well, you signed for this much money with the Toronto Star, we want the same or more because we have a higher circulation.
 Well, Toronto Star is meant to have the biggest circulation, comparable circulation.
 Now, the Google and Meta can’t play these companies off one another.
 At the same time, the bill also allows companies, if they wish, to deal with the tech companies multilaterally, so they could band together.

 The multilateral element, both domestically and internationally was something didn’t get enough thought or consideration at any point in all of this.
 I don’t understand why Canada wouldn’t have from day one been building a coalition of like-minded countries, Australia, New Zealand, perhaps United Kingdom, and saying: We’re going to negotiate as a block, because you can pick us off one by one, but if we band together, you probably cannot.
-30 million people that’s a market wehre you can say: I’m pulling out and your on your own.
+30 million people that’s a market where you can say: I’m pulling out and you’re on your own.
 Once you start hitting 100 million, 150 million, now we’re talking about a bigger market share, and we’re talking about a bigger blow to your goodwill bottom-line on the balance sheet, if you start attacking us all.
 That doesn’t seem to have been seriously considered, maybe because Canada doesn’t have the capacity, which is a different critique.
 Or they were too inept to consider it, which probably is probably a mix of the two.